Níð: Legal implications

-The seiðr used prominently by níðingir was linguistically closely linked to botany and poisoning.
+The seiðr used prominently by níðingr was linguistically closely linked to botany and poisoning.
 Therefore, seiðr to a degree might have been regarded as identical to murder by poisoning.
 This Norse concept of poisoning based on magic was equally present in Roman law:

 [The] equality in Germanic and Roman law about equalling poisoning and magic was not created by influence of Roman laws upon Germanic people, even though an identical conception was indeed manifest in Roman law.
 This apparent likeness is probably based upon the shared original primitive conceptions about religion due to a shared Indo-European origin of both people.

 Níðingr poisoning ties in with the legal Germanic differentiation of murder and killing.
 Criminal murder differed from legitimate killing as by being performed in secret insidiously, away from the eyes of the community that had not been involved in the matter.

 Sorcery [in Norse antiquity] equalled mysteriously utilizing evil forces, just as mysterious and abhorrent a crime as sexual deviancy.
 As for theft and murder, even more recent common Old Scandinavian belief still regarded them to be so closely associated to magical practices as to be entirely impossible without these latter.
 Those that were capable of breaking open heavy locks at night without being noticed by watchdogs nor waking up people had to be in command of supernatural abilities.
 Equally weird were those that were capable of murdering innocent lives.
 They were aided, guided, or coerced by an evil force to do their evil deeds.

 Since sorcery "was not accepted officially, it could not serve the kinship as a whole, only private cravings; no decent person was safe from the secret arts of sorcerers," and as nīþ was insidiousness, a níðing was also thought to be a pathological liar and an oathbreaker, prone to committing perjury and especially treason.
 To summarise the relations between níð and criminality:

 Severe misdeeds were perjury deeds, especially if they had been committed insidiously and in secret.
 Such perpetrators were nithings, despicable beings.
 Their perjury deeds included: Murder, theft, nightly arson, as well as any deeds that harmed the kinship's legally protected rights (treason, deserting to the enemy, deserting from the army, resisting to fight in a war, and perversion).
-[Furthermore these deeds included] any crimes offending the deities, such as breaking a special peace treaty (for example thing peace, armistice, security of the ceremony places and buildings, or a special festivity peace), trespass, defilement of graves, sorcery, finally all perjury deeds indicating moral degeneration, such as oathbreaking, perversion, acts of nasty cowardness [i. e. any acts] of moral degeneration.
+[Furthermore these deeds included] any crimes offending the deities, such as breaking a special peace treaty (for example thing peace, armistice, security of the ceremony places and buildings, or a special festivity peace), trespass, defilement of graves, sorcery, finally all perjury deeds indicating moral degeneration, such as oathbreaking, perversion, acts of nasty cowardice [i. e. any acts] of moral degeneration.

 This excessive mass of níðingr associations might at first seem cumbersome and without any recognizable pattern.
 However the pattern behind it is outlined in the following sections.